aschey/termprofile/README.md

 Environment variables may not be passed into your SSH session depending on your configuration, which can cause color support to be detected incorrectly.
-For best results, enable the `dcs-detect` feature and use a terminal that supports [the DECRQSS query](https://github.com/termstandard/colors?tab=readme-ov-file#querying-the-terminal).
+For best results, enable the `query-detect` feature and use a terminal that supports [the DECRQSS query](https://github.com/termstandard/colors?tab=readme-ov-file#querying-the-terminal).

 ## Acknowledgements